Oyelowo/surreal-orm/surreal-orm/docs/en/src/quick_start.md

 ## Conclusion

-This concludes the basic usage and features of the SurrealDB ORM library.
+This concludes the basic usage and features of the Surreal ORM library.
 You can explore more advanced features and methods in the API documentation.
 If you have any further questions or need assistance, feel free to reach out.